 20 Signs of A Psychopath: Recognize Their Toxic Traits

-Knowing the 20 signs of a psychopath can help you keep a safe distance from them.
+Spotting their definitive signs can help you keep a safe distance from them.

-Here are 20 key signs to help identify a psychopath:
+Here are 20 key signs of a psychopath:

 1. Disdain For Social Norms, Shallow Emotions, & Coldness